VanessaAoki/Enumerable-Methods/notes.md

+## Enumerable Methods
+### This is a document that contains an explanation to all the methods presented in this project.
+Credits for [ruby-doc](https://ruby-doc.org/core-2.6.5/Enumerable.html#method-i-each_cons), all descriptions were extracted from there.

 #### my_each
 Iterates the given block for each element with an arbitrary object given, and returns the initially given object.